 Hypersensitivity reactions can occur when a dog is exposed to an allergen.
 Reactions can be localized on the external surface of the body (i.e. skin) or systemic and cause life threatening consequences due to multiple organ system involvement.
 Anaphylactic shock is the systemic form of a type 1 hypersensitivity reaction.
 Also known as anaphylaxis, it is an overreaction of the dog's immune system to an allergen and is thought to even have a hereditary or familial reason for occurring.

 In response to exposure to an allergen, an exaggerated immune response occurs leading to the release of histamines.
-If localized to the skin, it causes the redness and itching commonly seen with allergies as well as the facial swelling from a bee sting.
+If localized to the skin, it causes the redness and itching, hives, and/or facial swelling.

 But in anaphylactic shock, the excessive amounts of histamines in the body lead to decreased blood pressure, smooth muscle contraction, capillary dilatation, and edema.
-In most animals, the lungs are affected by anaphylactic shock and it causes respiratory distress, but in dogs, the liver is the main organ compromised by this reaction and due to its close relation to the gastrointestinal system, dogs with anaphylactic shock can quickly develop diarrhea, vomiting, drooling, pale gums, cold extremities, seizures, and coma.
+In many animals, the lungs are most affected by anaphylactic shock causing respiratory distress, but in dogs, the liver is the main organ compromised by this reaction.
+Due to its close relation to the gastrointestinal system, dogs with anaphylactic shock can quickly develop diarrhea/bloody diarrhea, vomiting, drooling, pale gums, cold extremities, and collapse.
 Pale gums and cold extremities are indicators of poor circulation.
-Poor circulation in your dog can progress to seizures and coma, so seek veterinary treatment immediately.
+Poor circulation in your dog can progress to collapse or coma, so seek veterinary treatment immediately.

 Causes of Anaphylactic Shock in Dogs